dankorotin/ton-tutorials/2-1-addresses/README.md

 ## Before We Begin

-To understand and successfully complete this tutorial, you should be familiar with the basic concepts of the TON blockchain, such as smart contracts and messages.
+To understand and successfully complete this tutorial, you should be familiar with the basic concepts of the TON blockchain, such as smart contracts, messages, and automated testing.
 If you aren’t, we suggest completing the [Basics and Testing](../README.md#-1-basics-and-testing) section first.

 ## Tutorial Goals